 This term means the entity with which the SBA contracts to perform administrative tasks associated with the operations of the FHCF.
 The current Administrator is Paragon Strategic Solutions Inc., 8200 Tower, 5600 West 83rd Street, Suite 1100, Minneapolis, Minnesota 55437.
-The telephone number is (800) 689-3863, and the facsimile number is (800) 264-0492.
+The telephone number is (800) 689-3863.